jessepav/libgdx-wiki-old/2D-Animation.md

 2D Animation is a technique used to create the illusion of movement using static images.
-This article describes how to create animations with libGdx using its [Animation Class](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g2d/Animation.html).
+This article describes how to create animations with libGDX using its [Animation Class](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g2d/Animation.html).

 ## Background ##